radiorabe/airtime/README.md

 ## Releasing

 1. Bump the version in the Specfile and add a new commit to master with the version bump
-2. Use `<airtime-ver>.<next-rabe-ver>` as the version number in the a commit message similiar to existing versions
+2. Use `<airtime-ver>.<next-rabe-ver>` as the version number in a commit message similiar to existing versions
-3. Tag this commit with the exact version
+3. Tag the commit with the exact version
 4. Push rabe and the tag to github
 5. The openSUSE Build Service should get triggered and build a new package automagically

+## License

+This template collection is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License.

+## Copyright

+Copyright (c) 2011-2017 Sourcefabric z.ú.
+Copyright (c) 2017 Radio Bern RaBe

+Please refer to the original [README](README), [CREDITS](CREDITS) and [LICENSE_3RD_PARTY](LICENSE_3RD_PARTY) for more information.